 We offer a three-year Bachelor of Vision Science undergraduate program, which can be taken as a standalone degree with the option of an honours year or lead to a two-year Master of Clinical Optometry at the postgraduate level.
 The combination of the Bachelor of Vision Science and Master of Clinical Optometry qualifies graduates to practice as an Optometrist in Australia, New Zealand and many Asian countries.

 With world-class research facilities and staff with international reputations, the School offers the most comprehensive vision science postgraduate degrees in Australia, including higher degree research; PhD, MSc and a Doctorate in Clinical Research in Optometry.
-In addition, coursework degrees such as Master of Optometry, and Graduate Certificates in Ocular Therapeutics and Myopia Management are offered.
+In addition, coursework degrees such as Master of Optometry, and Graduate Certificates in Ocular Therapeutics, Optometry and Myopia Management are offered.

 Research in the School of Optometry and Vision Science encompasses a diverse range of topics and disciplines, including basic, applied and clinical research in the science of vision.
 The School's multidisciplinary approach to research is one of its key strengths.

 The School incorporates the UNSW Optometry Clinic which is open to the public and utilises state-of-the-art diagnostic equipment that provides the best in patient eye health management.
 Students see patients from a wide variety of ages from diverse educational and cultural backgrounds.
 The UNSW Optometry Clinic operates several internal clinics that, in conjunction with external placements, offer students a broad experience in many aspects of optometric and eye care including paediatrics and myopia progression control.